IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    provider.
 A customer can request or negotiate with a network slicing provider to create an instance.
-The customer can incrementally update its requirements on individual topology elements in the slice instance, and retrieve the operational states of these elements.
+The customer can incrementally update its requirements on individual topology elements in the slice instance, e.g., adding or removing a node or link, updating desired bandwidth of a link, and retrieve the operational states of these elements.
    With the help of other mechanisms and data models defined in IETF, the telemetry information can be published to the customer.